BurnOutTrader/tick-trader/README.md

 > Note: This project is experimental and under active development.
 Interfaces may change and breaking updates can occur without notice.
 Use at your own risk.

-> Note: The first `cargo build` will take a while as tick-trader is using an integrated duck database.

 ## Live trading status and near‑term roadmap

 The engine can place live orders and is intended strictly for testing and evaluation.
 Do not use in production.